 Here are the top 4 cardio exercises you can do at home or the gym.

 A simple yet effective exercise that increases your heart rate and gets your body all warmed up.

 - Stand in one spot with your feet hip-width apart.

-- Keep your back and hips straight.
+- Keep your back tall, core tight, and squeeze your glutes.

 - Raise your knees in an alternative manner to your chest level or as high as you can.
 Do not lean, wobble, or lift your shoulders.

 - Perform this movement continuously for 30 seconds and rest for 15 seconds.

 Another simple exercise where all you have to do is jump in the same spot swinging your arms using a jump rope.
 Perform this movement continuously for 30 seconds and rest for 15 seconds.
 Do this 3-5 times to get warmed up.

 This simple exercise will surely get your heart rate pumping.